 Following my completion of Andrew Ng’s Deep Learning Specialization, I am on a quest to create a model that predicts stock prices using a Recursive Neural Network (RNN) model.
+Part of that quest includes installing ta-lib for additional features.
 I built my model using a recursive neural network architecture followed by a dense layer with some batch normalization to speed up optimization.
 I used relu activations for their speed, though I had a brief detour exploring the use of the swish activation function.
 My network is damn simple, and most of my work has been spent on data manipulation.

 I trust my model and data pipeline now, because after a few epochs of training it tells me that it can’t guess the direction of the stock market better than a coin flip.
 It gets it wrong 50% of the time, right on the money!
 I don’t think the problem is the density of my model, I think it’s the lack of features I’m feeding into it.
 Right now it gets 14 days of open, high, low, close, and volume values and I ask it to predict what the 3 day simple moving average close price will be in two days (with the simple moving average centered on those two days).
 I asked it to predict the average rather than the actual close price because I wanted to set it up for success by making it easier.
 I believe my model when it tells me that you can’t accurately forecast that value with these features.

 My next step is additional features.
 Staying with my purely technical approach, I think Bollinger bands, 100-SMA, RSI, and MACD are valid things to try out.
 To that end, I need a library I can use to add that data with reasonable performance given the size of my data set (17 million examples of 14-day sequences).
 For Python, the choice is ta-lib.

 Now that I’m done rambling, here’s exactly what installing ta-lib on my x64 computer looks like.